codecrafters-io/build-your-own-grep/stage_descriptions/base-06-sh9.md

 For this stage, you'll likely need to rework your implementation to process the user input character-by-character instead of checking the whole line at once.

-We recommend reading the example code in ["A Regular Expression Matcher"](https://www.cs.princeton.edu/courses/archive/spr09/cos333/beautiful.html) by Rob Pike to guide your implementation.
+If you're looking for ideas on how to approach this, ["A Regular Expression Matcher"](https://www.cs.princeton.edu/courses/archive/spr09/cos333/beautiful.html) by Rob Pike is a great resource for inspiration.
+It demonstrates an elegant approach to building a regex matcher.
+However, you're encouraged to work through the problem yourself first.

 ### Tests